AchrafLansari/mental-math-beta/README.md

 - wrong answer : reset your best streak score
 - target reached : you receive a congratulation message and scores are resetted

-- Todo :
-  - Add a toggle to choose Levels difficulty
-  - Add a timer that changes with the level (normal:30s,hard:15s)
-  - Add a Team Target timer
-  - Add a collaborative Question (example : 3 members of team need to answers to questions that will generate for one player a question filled by the answers of the team members :) )

 ### ENVIRONMENT

 I use NodeJS running express for our backend with a React app for the frontend.